Project-MONAI/tutorials/detection/README.md

 Disclaimer: We are not the host of the data.
 Please make sure to read the requirements and usage policies of the data and give credit to the authors of the dataset!

+We split the data into 10 folds.
+The datasplit can be downloaded from https://drive.google.com/drive/folders/16QiIJt9092TgGRxR1TKRzBQixb6tQozY?usp=sharing

 ### 2. Questions and bugs

 - For questions relating to the use of MONAI, please us our [Discussions tab](https://github.com/Project-MONAI/MONAI/discussions) on the main repository of MONAI.